waterlink/contracts-non_intrusive/README.md

 Less intrusive version of Contracts DSL.
 Allows to use static/dynamic code analysis tools.

+*NOTE: This is in a proof-of-concept state and doesn't have tests (read: quick hack to see if it is possible at all)*

 ## Installation

 Add this line to your application's Gemfile: